moontails/blog/index.md

 greetings traveller! 👋
-this is an attempt to get intentional about writing.
+this is an attempt to get consistent with writing and capture stories never told.